 SUDAN - REVOLUTION IN THE SAHARA

 Cycling through Sudan and crossing the Sahara today is a far cry from the challenge it might have been twenty or thirty years ago.
-A high quality paved road, built by the Chinese, runs all the way through from Wadi Halfa in the north down to the Ethiopian border in the south.
-Towns, villages and roadhouses dot the route, so it is rarely more than forty or fifty kilometres between resupply points, and water is freely available at each of these, stored in clusters of large clay pots.
+A high-quality paved road, built by the Chinese, runs all the way through from Wadi Halfa in the north down to the Ethiopian border in the south.
+Towns, villages, and roadhouses dot the route, so it is rarely more than forty or fifty kilometers between resupply points, and water is freely available at each of these, stored in clusters of large clay pots.
 The longest stretch I had between resupply was only 180km, which was easily managed.